MLPlatformWebsite/website/README.md

 Make sure that the image you add in this section of front matter is placed in the [/assets/images/blog folder](https://github.com/ArmNNWebsite/website/tree/master/assets/images/blog).

-__Note:__ There is currently a bug with the version of `jekyll-assets` we are using which means the only acceptable image extensions are `.jpg` and `.png`.
-If you use `.jpeg` you image may not display as expected.
+**Note:** There is currently a bug with the version of `jekyll-assets` we are using which means the only acceptable image extensions are `.jpg` and `.png`.
+If you use `.jpeg` your image may not display as expected.

 #### Tags